rei/rei-cedar-docs/docs/components/switch/README.md

 <cdr-doc-table-of-contents-shell>

 ## Overview
 Switch is a system-wide control that is used to quickly change between two possible states.
-Toggles are only used for these binary actions that occur immediately after the user makes any changes.
+This component is only used for binary actions that occur immediately after the user makes any changes.

 ### Default